 In response I would say that our love is secure and I know that I am loved for who I am and in all different versions of myself, the best and the not so great.

-- Definitely when we unpacked our wedding gifts and as we reminisced about the little parts of the wedding.
+- We unpacked our wedding gifts and as we reminisced about the little parts of the wedding.

 - I went back to living with my sister and nephew and something was missing and I knew it was the Mr.